 Further, the study specifically points to housing conditions and utility payments as significant burdens on paying rent.
 Many low-income renters live in “older structures with significant maintenance needs and inefficient appliances and heating and cooling systems.”

-But evictions due to missing rent payments because renters must pick up the costs of their aging and deteriorating units pull the rug out from under the theory of filtering.
-The fundamental principle of filtering is to let a building age into affordability “naturally” rather than with government policies like public housing or rent controls.
+A strict perspective of filtering is to let a building age into affordability “naturally” rather than with government policies like public housing or rent controls.
 But at that point in the apartment building’s lifecycle, the landlord has every reason to step in and do something to earn a higher return on investment.